burcakotlu/GLANET/docs/source/tutorial.rst

 Results will be collected under this folder.
 Job Name must be specified as the parameter.
 If you do not set anything, default option is :option:`-j NoName`.

+-t
+^^

+This option followed by an integer value sets the number of threads allocated for the GLANET run.
+If the option is not specified, the default value is the 80% of the all processors available in the system.

 -l
 ^^